 How To Keep Your Office Clean And Tidy

 If you have a bigger office, you can easily put everything into a closet.
-You don't want to dump it all into one place, but it pays off to place it all times into a specific area just to avoid the items you don't need all around your desk and throughout the office.
+You don't want to dump it all into one place, but it pays off to place it all time into a specific area just to avoid the items you don't need all-around your desk and throughout the office.

 Believe it or not, but simply throwing things away throughout your office can help keep the space open and free again.
 Take a big bag and just throw away all the items you don't need.
 Of course, throwing things away is not easy when you don't know what you should or shouldn't throw away.

 Before the day ends and you have already kept your office clean, try to clean out every single part of that desk and office before every night.
-The reason behind this is that you want to start the following day with a sense of joy and freedom.
-Final cleaning at the end of every work day also helps you leave the office with a clean room.
-Starting the day with a clean room is also very helpful for improving productivity and getting your day started off the right way.
+This is because you want to start the following day with a sense of joy and freedom.
+Final cleaning at the end of every workday also helps you leave the office with a clean room.
+Starting the day with a clean room is also very helpful for improving productivity and getting your day started the right way.

 Let's just say that there are times your office can get pretty dirty.
 You probably struggle daily to keep yourself updated on a specific task or keeping that drawer cleaned out.
 Make sure you have a wall or area where you can place sticky notes across the wall for you to remember what you need to do that day.
 Several of those sticky notes should have a cleaning segment to help provide you a quick reminder to clean that desk or remove the dust on your computer.